 You could experience abuse from an ex-partner in the form of stalking which happens on separation from your partner.
 You can also be stalked by an acquaintance, family members and a stranger.
 If a stalker’s behaviour impacts how you live and your daily life then please get in touch.

 You may be feeling frightened, isolated, ashamed and confused.
 If you have children, you may be concerned about how the domestic abuse is impacting upon them too.

 You do not have to face this situation on your own.
 Changing Pathways will support you through your decision to reclaim your right to a safe, happy and abuse free life.
 You will not be judged in any way and we will ensure that we only ever move at the pace you want to go.
 Please get in touch if you think we can help you.

 The Next Chapter – (Chelmsford, Colchester, Maldon, Tendring, Uttlesford, Braintree)

 We work with survivors of domestic abuse to help them make choices to reclaim their lives and begin their next chapter.
-We cover the areas of Colchester, Tendring, Uttlesford and Braintree.
+We cover the areas of Chelmsford, Colchester, Braintree, Maldon, Tendring and Uttlesford.

 Our crisis accommodation is available to women and their children who are fleeing domestic abuse.
 Alongside the safe place to stay, we offer a wide range of emotional and practical support to give women the space, time and opportunity to cope with what they have experienced and to build resilience and self confidence for a future life without domestic abuse.
 A resettlement worker also supports families moving on from refuge accommodation.